Greengage-project/backend-logging/README.md

         condition: service_healthy
     command: ["./wait-for-it.sh", "rabbitmq:5672", "--", "python", "./main.py"]
 ```
-The variable "RABBITMQ_DEFAULT_USER", contains the user name assigned to the Rabbitmq service, while the variable "RABBITMQ_DEFAULT_PASS" is the password used at login time.
+The variable "RABBITMQ_USER", contains the user name assigned to the Rabbitmq service, while the variable "RABBITMQ_PASSWORD" is the password used at login time.
 All the lines of code presented above have been taken as a reference from the [file](https://github.com/interlink-project/interlinker-service-augmenter/blob/master/docker-compose.yml) used for the local deployment of the servicepedia.

 The following are all the environment variables that need to be specified, during the setup of the services.

-RABBITMQ_DEFAULT_USER=
-RABBITMQ_DEFAULT_PASS=
 RABBITMQ_HOST=
 RABBITMQ_USER=
 RABBITMQ_PASSWORD=